janraj/Networking/sftp/README.md

 ### Deploy the SFTP yaml
  Download the sftp yaml and set your username, password and volume location and deploy using kubectl command as follows.
 ### Verify sftp service is running
+Please verify the service is running fine by using ``` kubectl get pods -n sftp```
 ![](./images/SftpService.png)

+## Use Citrix VPX to expose the SFTP service
+   Set up your VPX
+   Deploy an ingress file your sftp service

+## Access the SFTP application
+   Use any of the following to connect to sftp application.
+## Verify using VPX stats

+## Why Citrix ADC is better choice for exposing the SFTP service.
+   It uses a user monitor and probes where the sftp service is avaialbel by pulling the files mentioned in the monitor.